-Dear <<FirstName>> <<LastName>>:
+Dear <<First Name>> <<Last Name>>,

-We are writing to inform you of an incident that may have involved some of your information.
-This letter explains the incident, measures we have taken, and provides some steps you may consider taking in response.
+Haartz Corporation takes the protection of your information seriously.
+We are contacting you directly regarding an incident that may have involved some of your personal information.
+This letter explains the incident, steps being taken in response, and helpful resources available to you.